Designing for disaster recovery with ExpressRoute private peering

 Let's consider the example illustrated in the following diagram.
 In the example, Contoso has two on-premises locations connected to two Contoso IaaS deployment in two different Azure regions via ExpressRoute circuits in two different peering locations.

-How we architect the disaster recovery has an impact on how cross-regional to cross location (region1/region2 to location2/location1) traffic is routed.
+How we architect the disaster recovery has an effect on how cross-regional to cross location (region1/region2 to location2/location1) traffic is routed.
 Let's consider two different disaster architectures that routes cross region-location traffic differently.

 In the first scenario, let's design disaster recovery such that all the traffic between an Azure region and on-premises network flow through the local ExpressRoute circuit in the steady state.
 If the local ExpressRoute circuit fails, then the remote ExpressRoute circuit is used for all the traffic flows between Azure and on-premises network.